 As parents work round the clock to feed begging chicks whose beaks rarely seem to close, spring is a busy time for garden bird café owners.
 Every morning, I clean food trays specked with droppings and paving slabs blobbed with pigeon poo.
 I pick up apple skins pecked clean, wash and fill water dishes, and clean the bird bath where pigeons have sat and dusty doves have splashed and preened.

 They’re a messy crowd, garden birds!

 Being a stickler for fairness, I’ve tried to regulate food portions so everyone can eat.
 Squadrons of starlings often push in while meeker blackbirds wait their turn.
 I’ve even opened and closed the back door to scare starlings away but they’re brave blighters.
 I realise how ridiculous my door swinging is and I admit defeat.
 Starlings have hungry chicks too.

 My daughter laughs at my emotional reaction telling me the fittest survive.
 That’s nature.
 Still, I hold back some mealworms for the blackbirds when the starlings have flown away.
-I used to give the best muffins to our favourite customers when I worked in a people cafe!
+I’ll admit to giving our biggest muffins to favourite customers when I worked in a people cafe.

 One more thing I’ve noticed about my bird café.
 With the spring boost in trade my revenue is going down, but the birds are worth it!

 Do you feed birds in your garden?
 I would love to hear what you enjoy most about your garden visitors – let me know in the comments below!

 What to feed birds in spring and summer at your garden bird cafe

 Some foods are best not put out in spring and summer, such as whole peanuts that can choke chicks, and although it’s common to feed bread to birds, it isn’t an ideal food at any time of year in terms of nutrition.